Resident234/php.net/pages/www.php.net_function.rename.php.md

 ```

-That doesn&apos;t rename the file within the folder, as you might assume, instead, it moves the file to whatever the PHP working directory is...
-Chances are you&apos;ll not find it in your FTP tree.
+That doesn't rename the file within the folder, as you might assume, instead, it moves the file to whatever the PHP working directory is...
+Chances are you'll not find it in your FTP tree.
 Instead, use the following: